 Your job is to ask effective questions that will lead your reps to analyze themselves.
 Reflection is a powerful coaching tool, especially when it involves active learning such as reading an article, watching a YouTube clip, or attending a sales call with one of your top performers.

 Need one more reason to make teaching self-coaching a priority?
 Consider the quote from Michael Crichton: “We think we know what we are doing.
 We have always thought so.”

 It is human nature to want to avoid responsibility.
 When you tell your reps to do something and it doesn’t work, they can say, “It’s not my fault.”
 When they tell themselves, they own the results.

 How’s that for effective sales coaching?

-To learn more about Richardson’s sales training, coaching, talent management, and performance improvement solutions, please visit our web site at http://www.richardson.com.
+To learn more about Richardson’s sales training, coaching, talent management, and performance improvement solutions, please visit our website at https://www.richardson.com/.